Texas is one of the fastest-growing States in America, so you figure there must be a lot of jobs for bartenders in the Lone Star State.

 No, the law does not require the TABC certification to work as a bartender in Texas.
 However, many employers may require it as a condition of employment.
 Additionally, obtaining a TABC certification can benefit your job prospects and provide you with important knowledge and skills related to alcohol safety and responsible service.

 How long is a TABC certification valid?

 Your seller training certification is valid for two years from its date.

-What if you lose your TABC card?
+What if I lose my TABC card?

 See the TABC FAQ on the agency’s website for the address to email them at and the information they require.

 Are there any alternatives to obtaining a TABC certification?

 Yes, there are alternatives to obtaining a TABC certification.
 One option is to obtain a national bartending certification, such as the Certified Professional Bartender (CPB) or the Certified Hospitality Supervisor (CHS) certification.
 These certifications are recognized by employers nationwide and can demonstrate your knowledge and skills in the bartending industry.
 However, it is important to note that these certifications may not be recognized by the TABC or specific employers in Texas and may not meet their requirements for employment.

 Are there any other certifications or licenses that I should consider obtaining as a bartender in Texas?

 While not required, it may be beneficial for you to consider obtaining a bartending certification, such as taking the Spirits Professional Exam or the Advanced Bartender Certification offered by the United States Bartenders’ Guild.
 These certifications can help to demonstrate your knowledge and skills as a bartender and may improve your employment prospects.